 I got this idea on Saturday while on my morning walk.
 The song “Cry for You” came up and this idea unfolded in my mind.
 I grabbed my smartphone and recorded the idea so that it wouldn’t be lost among my synapses.
-“Funny, I don’t remember waking up this morning.”
-So begins a haunted love […]
+“Funny, I don’t remember waking up this morning.” […]

 Category Archives: Snippets

 I came up with this idea in December of 2011, while reading Juliet Dark’s Demon Lover.
 I really need to start writing this one.
 Just this little description makes me want to read it.
-What about you? —– A little girl watches her friend stolen away by faeries and suffers nightmares from it all her […]
+What about you? —– A little girl watches her friend stolen away by faeries and suffers […]

 I have this idea for a time travel Christmas story.
 It is still in the concept formation stages, but I have an opening I’d like to share with you ….
 Gabriel, the lead character, is obsessed with going back in time to see Christ’s birth in person.
 When he finally makes it, he discovers something that shatters his faith at first, but over the course of the story regains it with a deeper understanding of God and the Universe.